Andrea loves to take walks. She believes that taking walks improves one's overall wellbeing. She has found plenty of rewards by walking.

 - Take up a dance class in town.

-- Go to the gym and hit up a stride on the treadmill, elliptical, or bikes.
+- Go to the gym and hit up a stride on the treadmill, elliptical, or exercise bike.

 - Set a goal of how many national parks you’ll visit in a year.